nsriram/lambda-the-terraform-way/docs/09-integrate-with-kinesis.md

 #### (4) Verify kinesis event processing

 Let's publish an event in the `lambda-tf-stream`.
 The event will be processed by `kinesisEventLoggerLambda` and we can check it in CloudWatch logs.
+These commands have to be run from the `samples/09` folder.

 ##### (4.1) Publish event
 We will publish the event with a message (data) using AWS CLI.